Jkuffler/Jkuffler/README.md

 # :sunglasses: Howdy!
 I'm Jason Kuffler :sunglasses:

+<h1>Life-long student in meatspace and cyberspace</h1>

-Jr. Dev cutting my teeth on JavaScript and Ruby on Rails.
+Jr. Dev cutting his teeth on JavaScript and Ruby on Rails.
 Strong Sales and Customer Service background with great interpersonal skills and positive outlook.
+Enjoy working at any pace.
+Always hunting down the next local/family business (or NPO) to suppport.
+In other words: avoiding chain retail/restaurants when and wherever possible.

-Highly driven to meet client's needs and delivering exceptional solutions.
-Passionate about workplace positivity and lifting each other persistently.
+Highly driven to thoroughly assess client's needs and deliver exceptional solutions. :magic_wand:

-Life-long student of meatspace and the net.
+Passionate about personal discovery and persistently lifting each other in a culture of respect.
+Deadlines are real but knowledge is not a race.
+The lone-wolf concept is cool and all; but, rarely bears fruit IRL.
+Especially in the dev community: humans are still among my favorite resources.

 # :construction_worker: Projects :construction_worker: